UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

 ## Replacing the Digital Part of the Detector

-To analyze the AIRDOS04 logged data is mandatory to note the precise time of power on and shutdown.
-These time points allow fitting the recorded data log to real aircraft flight data.

  <div style="width:100%; padding-top: 56.25%;position: relative;overflow: hidden;">
    <iframe style="width: 100%;height: 100%;position: absolute;top: 0;left: 0;" src="https://youtube.com/embed/oRRdgOo-tw0">
    </iframe>
  </div>

-The procedure for getting the absolute time of detector shutdown consists of the following steps:

-1. Unscrew the AIRDOS digital module locking screws
-2. Prepare the "date" command on a computer with a synchronized real-time clock
-2. Pull out the digital module from AIRDOS
-3. Wait for a beep signal and press Enter in the command line
-4. Reuse the command for the second beep.

-The last recording of the data log corresponds to the time of the first beep, subtracting the integration time.
-In the case of simply changing the digital part, the procedure follows

 1. **Prepare a New Digital Part**: Ensure you have a spare digital part that has empty data storage and is fully charged, therefore ready to replace the one currently in use.
 1. **Unscrew the Securing Screws on AIRDOS**: Begin by unscrewing the two large-headed securing screws on the detector in case it does not been done yet.